aleksati/hardanger-fiddle-performance-analysis/README.md

-Two computational tools that enable structural and multi-dimensional perspectives on the complex rhythmical structuring of *springar* performances through interactive user interfaces.
+Two software prototypes that enable structural and multi-dimensional perspectives on the complex rhythmical structuring of *springar* performances through interactive user interfaces.
 Implemented in MaxMSP, with the [Bach Library](https://www.bachproject.net/) and additional Javascript for complex list processing.
 Hardanger Fiddle Performance data provided by the [MIRAGE Research Project](https://www.uio.no/ritmo/english/projects/mirage/).

 <p align="center">